vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/074/09_sA_dyumnairdyumninI.md

 title = "09"

 +++
-The publ. tr. should read “Brilliant with its brilliance …” and “at the overcoming of obstacles.”
+The published translation should read “Brilliant with its brilliance …” and “at the overcoming of obstacles.”